deanrather/docker-node/README.md

 # docker-node
-Wrapper for common noe operations to be performed inside a docker container.
+Wrapper for common node operations to be performed inside a docker container.